As a backup of previous posts and because of a special relationship to this product.

 Fast but “slow” enough (2ms) voltage rampup: Avoids “current-shock” effects.

 *)Clamps: Never rising above 10 volts.
 Most R/C electronics do not die below 20..25V.
 The BEC is a voltage regulator.
 It may have insufficient ripple rejection.
 The more restrictive we delimit (step in), the higher the chance that a control loop with unfavorable parameters could feel disturbed.
 We must leave the BEC a “window”.

 Input voltage pulse 0–>100V: Effect on load-free(!) output

-Input voltage pulse 0–>1500V (high-energetic: 4+ Joule from a Tesla coil): Effect on load-free(!) output and high-impedance(!) throttle line in pass through BEC Guard (on purpose!)
+Input voltage pulse 0–>1500V (high-energetic: 4+ Joule from a Tesla coil): Effect on load-free(!) output and high-impedance(!) throttle line in passing through BEC Guard (on purpose!)